joshuadiezmo/goal-ui/README.md

+**Message**

+I have completed the frontend portion of the coding exam as per the job description.
+Due to time constraints, I focused on the frontend.

+I am confident in my work and would be happy to expand on it with backend implementation if time allows.

+Thank you for your time and consideration.

 ## Goal UI: Installation and Development Setup

 This README provides instructions on how to set up the Goal UI project and start development using Vite.